Skip to content

 • Active — open and waiting for response

-• Running — the Agent is generating response
+• Running — the Agent is generating a response

 • Closed — ended by user or system